Jeffrey-Meesters/Store/README.md

-# new project - in development :metal:
+# Project - in development :metal:

 ###An Image of the Shoes index page: